Site icon The Commune

 What exactly is Sanyas?
 Can anyone force someone to take Sanyas?
 There are millions of people worldwide associated with Isha Yoga Centre, but are all of them Sanyasins?
 Certainly not.
 Only a select few have embraced the path of Sanyas, and they did so not because Sadhguru compelled them, but because Sanyas comes from within.
 Thousands of years ago, Prince Siddhartha renounced his kingdom and became a Sanyasi, known today as Gautam Buddha.
 Countless devotees of his have renounced worldly life, and many continue to do so each year.
 Similarly, Jain monks follow this path, with entire families—sometimes including minors—embracing Sanyas.
 In Hinduism, since time immemorial, people have taken up Sanyas, severing all worldly ties, sometimes even performing ‘Shradh’ for their living parents.
 Despite attempts by various foreign powers, from the Greeks to the British, to dismantle this institution of Sanyas, they all failed.

-In independent India, there have been many attempts to discredit Gurus and Mathas, aiming to deter people from associating with them.
+In independent India, many attempts have been made to discredit Gurus and Mathas, deterring people from associating with them.
 The attack on Sadhguru is just the latest in this ongoing effort.
 What’s troubling is the judiciary’s involvement.
 Are we now suggesting that courts must approve Sanyas?
 Sanyas often faces opposition from family members, and if courts start scrutinizing every case, it could undermine the institution and provide a tool for those seeking to erode our cultural heritage.

 The unnecessary oral remarks by the Hon’ble Judges reveal how certain elements in our legal system still echo the approach of British judges before 1947.
 Much like how British judges, with little understanding of Indian culture and traditions, used to view matters through a Western lens, the oral observations made by the Hon’ble Judges regarding ‘Sanyas’ demonstrate that even after 75 years of independence, we continue to approach such issues with the same colonial mindset.
 While our country has attained sovereignty, ‘sovereignty of thought’ remains elusive.